 How they are paid

-Price comparison sites are paid a fee if you buy a product through them.
+It’s important to understand how price comparison sites are paid.
+They are generally paid a fee if you buy a product through them.

 – It’s in their interest that we switch to a new company every year.
 If you happily stayed with the same company year after year and renewed directly, they wouldn’t make any money.